top of page

 Inglewood, Lennox, and Hawthorne will experience the most direct friction.
 The City of Inglewood will implement event zones during the World Cup.
 Streets near SoFi will enforce strict no-stopping rules for non-official vehicles, and pedestrian-only zones may temporarily limit residential access during peak hours.
 Homeowners within a couple miles of the stadium should plan for significant disruption on all eight match days.

-Where Are the Fan Zones and Fan Festival?
+Where Are the Fan Zones, Fan Festival, and Major Activations?

 FIFA Fan Festival at the LA Memorial Coliseum (June 11 through 15)

-The official FIFA Fan Festival will transform the Coliseum into a five-day global celebration with live match broadcasts, music, cultural programming, and food.
+The official FIFA Fan Festival will transform the Coliseum into a five-day celebration with live match broadcasts, music, cultural programming, and food.
 The Coliseum is served by the E Line at Expo Park/USC and Expo/Vermont stations.
 Residents in the Exposition Park and University Park neighborhoods should expect match-day-level crowds for five consecutive days.
-This is the single largest non-stadium activation in the Los Angeles World Cup plan.

-Ten additional fan zones will activate at locations across the county throughout the tournament.
-Each will host live match viewing and interactive fan experiences for its scheduled dates:
+Ten official fan zones will activate at locations across the county throughout the tournament, each hosting live match broadcasts and fan experiences:

 • The Original Farmers Market: June 18 through 21